 People suffering from a physiological dependency on a substance will have to undergo a period of detoxification during which the chemical is no longer consumed.
 Addiction counseling is the second most important step on the road to recovery for an addict – irrespectively of whether he or she had to undergo detox or not.
 Counseling therapy is there to help an addict control the cravings and the compulsion driving him or her to give in to the old destructive habits – often as a result of exposure to an external stimulus (e.g. stress, other people consuming alcohol).

-At Thriveworks Durham our addiction counselors are there to help the patients work through their problems and overcome an addiction.
+At Thriveworks Durham our addiction counselors and psychologists are there to help the patients work through their problems and overcome an addiction.
 Seeking support is an important step on the path to recovery – contact us today to arrange your first counseling session with one of our mental health professionals.